Hydracerynitis/LOR-Contingecy-Contract/xml/ReadMe.txt

                         while "Sharpened Blade 4","Scorching Cross 3","Introspective First Violin" are active.
 Pluto's Solemn Page ---- Complete Yesterday's Promise reception with Risk Level 12 or more.
 Conductor Argalia's Page ---- Complete all The Reverbration Ensemble Challenge.
-(Currently only The Crying Children, The Church of Gear, The Puppeteer, The Blood-Red Moon, Yesterday's Promise)
+(Currently only The Crying Children, The Church of Gear, The Eighth Chef, L’heure du Loup, The Puppeteer, The Blood-Red Moon, Yesterday's Promise)

 Currently not complitable with Mizuki & PattyHoswell's Liu Zhuque Qishi Battalion

-Credit for elder404 for producing SummonLibrarian.dll tool.
+Credit for elder404 for producing SummonLibrarian.dll tool and providing advice for game design.
 Credit for steam user OO for extracting Vermilion Cross Steam Workshop Skin.

 HaveFun